jonp124/Getting-and-Cleaning-Data-course-project/CodeBook.md

 ## Update activity names <a name="Update"></a>
-* Updated the code column in Tidy_data to use descriptive activity taken corresponding to the numerical code taken from the activities data frame
+* Updated the code column in Tidy_data by replacing the numerical code with the corresponding activity description from the activities variable

 ## Update labels to make dataset more readable <a name="Labels"></a>
 * code column in Tidy_data renames to activities